matraass11/mygrad/examples/cats/README.md

 cmake --build build
 ```

-## to run:
+## dataset:

-### you don't have to download anything to generate new images.
+### you don't have to download anything to generate new images, so just skip this step if generating images is all you want.

-### if, however, you want to train the model or look at how it reconstructs images, download the [dataset](https://www.kaggle.com/datasets/borhanitrash/cat-dataset) as zip, unpack it into this directory, and rename the directory with the dataset to be catsData:
+if, however, you want to train the model or look at how it reconstructs images, download the [dataset](https://www.kaggle.com/datasets/borhanitrash/cat-dataset) as zip, unpack it into `mygrad/examples/cats/` (where this readme is located), and rename the directory with the dataset to be catsData:
 ```
 mv cats catsData
 ```

-### then run the program:
+## to run:

 ```
 cd build
 ./cats <train|reconstruct|generate [amountOfImages]>